-To achieve the mission outlined above, the Faculty of Engineering has organized a sophisticated technical education curriculum covering eight departments.
-Since over 80 percent of our graduates go on to graduate school, it is clear that the curriculum also takes into account the path to graduate education.
-This curriculum is characterized by hands-on practical experimentation courses and educational experiences—such as corporate internships, overseas language training and short-term study abroad sessions—and graduates come to appreciate these experiences when they head out into the world.
+The Faculty of Engineering has organized a sophisticated technical education curriculum covering six departments.
+Since over 80 percent of our graduates go on to graduate school, the curriculum also takes into account the path to graduate education.
+We offer many practical classes that are not limited to classroom lectures, such as experimental training classes, laboratory experience training, internships at companies, overseas language training, and short-term study abroad.
 We also work with national universities in western Tokyo to increase opportunities for students to take a variety of specialized courses.

 It is my desire to see our faculty members join together as one—supported by traditions and past achievements while responding flexibly to the hectic changes of the day—to ensure that as many students and alumni possess the will to change the world through science and technology, and ensure that as many people as possible beyond TUAT can see that the Faculty of Engineering is contributing to the sustainable development of society.

 Nobuhumi Nakamura, Dean of the Faculty of Engineering

 April 2019 Department of Engineering will Big change!

 At Tokyo University of Agriculture and Technology department of Engineering, in April 2019 the department was reorganized into six departments of